AdaCore/gnatstudio/docs/users_guide/intro.rst

   Any compiler called by a command line can be integrated in GPS, with built in support for GNAT, :program:`gcc` and :program:`make`.
-You can easily navigate error messages.
-Automatic code fixing is provided for many common errors.
+You can easily navigate through error messages, and automatic code fixing is provided for many common errors.
 GPS includes support for cross-compilers (running compilers on a different machine than the one on which GPS is running).